louiejtaylor/grabseqs/README.md

    - pigz
    - wget

 If you use conda, these will be installed for you!
+Grabseqs should run on any modern Linux distro.

 ------------